dionyziz/marabu-course/docs/protocol.md

 txids.
 That transaction has no inputs but has a `height` key containing the height of the block the coinbase transaction is included in.
 It has exactly one output which generates 50 * 10^12 new picabus and also collects fees from the transactions confirmed in the block.
 The value in this output cannot exceed the sum of the new coins plus the fees, but it can be less than this.
-The `height`
+The `height` in the coinbase transaction must match the height of the block the transaction is contained in.
+This is so that coinbase transactions with the same public key in different blocks are distinct.

 All blocks must have a target `T` of `00000002af000000000000000000000000000000000000000000000000000000`.
 The genesis blockid is `00000000a420b7cefa2b7730243316921ed59ffe836e111ca3801f82a4f5360e`.
 Check this